1984 Season

 Team Changes

 Eastern Washington moved from Division II independent status to I-AA independent status officially per the NCAA.
 Florida A&M left the MEAC to become an I-AA independent.
 Morgan State moved up from Division II independent status to join the MEAC.
-Georgia Southern rejoined the I-AA as an independent after two seasons with a club squad.
+Georgia Southern rejoined the I-AA as an independent after two seasons with a club squad but we already had them as an I-AA independent in 1982.

 Sam Houston State, Stephen F. Austin, and Texas State (then Southwest Texas State) all left the Division II Lone Star Conference to join the newly formed Gulf Star Conference.
 Joining them from the I-AA independent status were Nicholls, Northwestern State, and Southeastern Louisiana.